-8.14.2 The encoding of a tagged value shall be derived from the complete encoding of the corresponding data value of the type appearing in the "TaggedType" notation (called the base encoding) as specified in 8.14.3 and 8.14.4.
+8.14.1 The encoding of a tagged value shall be derived from the complete encoding of the corresponding data value of the type appearing in the "TaggedType" notation (called the base encoding) as specified in 8.14.2 and 8.14.3.

-8.14.3 If implicit tagging (see Rec.
-ITU-T X.680 | ISO/IEC 8824-1, 31.2.7) was not used in the definition of the type, the encoding shall be constructed and the contents octets shall be the complete base encoding.
+8.14.2 If implicit tagging (see ITU-T Rec.
+X.680 | ISO/IEC 8824-1, subclause 28.6) was not used in the definition of the type, the encoding shall be constructed and the contents octets shall be the complete base encoding.

-8.14.4 If implicit tagging was used in the definition of the type, then:

-- a) the encoding shall be constructed if the base encoding is constructed, and shall be primitive otherwise; and - b) the contents octets shall be the same as the contents octets of the base encoding.
+- 8.14.3 If implicit tagging was used in the definition of the type, then: - a) the encoding shall be constructed if the base encoding is constructed, and shall be primitive otherwise; and - b) the contents octets shall be the same as the contents octets of the base encoding.

-With ASN.1 type definitions (in an explicit tagging environment) of:
+Example - With ASN.1 type definitions (in an explicit tagging environment) of

-'''

-Type1 ::= VisibleString
+''' Type1 ::= VisibleString

-'''